 An environmental management budget of INR 20,00,000 Lakhs has been estimated for implementation of the environmental management plan.
 This budget DOES NOT INCLUDE cost of environmental monitoring and associated trainings which will be a part of contractor's budget.
-A detail of environmental management budget is given in Table in Appendix.
+A detail of environmental management budget is given in table below.